 Vertexpass is used for non-lightmapped objects.
 All lights are rendered at once, using a fixed function OpenGL/Direct3D lighting model (Blinn-Phong)

-VertexLMMpass is used for lightmapped objects, when lightmaps are double-LDR encoded (mobile platforms).
-No realtime lighting is applied; pass is expected to combine textures with a lightmap.
+VertexLMpass is used for lightmapped objects, when lightmaps are double-LDR encoded (mobile platforms).
+No real-time lighting is applied; pass is expected to combine textures with a lightmap.